Moonshine-IDE/MoonshineWebsite/docs/recaptcha/royale/index.md

 ![](img/captcha-and-send.png)

 #### More Testing
-If you have a working Back End in Grails, you can now test the two applications together.
+If you have a working back-end in Grails, you can now test the two applications together.
 This is how a successful response looks like:

 ![](img/success.png)